armanriazi/armanriazi.github.io/docs/public/cryptocurrency/defi.md

 - [x] Liquidity Pools and Automated Market Makers
 - [ ] Order Books only

-Impermanent Loss: (Choose all that apply)
+Impermanent Loss (Choose all that apply)

 - [ ] Is a risk that traders have when using a DEX
 - [ ] Is not a risk with DEXs.